annettebalmes/annettebalmes.github.io/_posts/2023-10-05-flood-analysis.md

 The Front Range Flood Event was a significant flood in Northern Colorado that occured in September, 2013.

 ## Data Choice
 My first experience fully understanding the effects of floods, was when this event occured.
 We took a field trip to Loveland, CO to look at the damage.
 A park I used to go to when I was young was under 10 feet of debris.
-I wanted to analyze this flood, and see how likely it is to happen again.
+I wanted to analyze this flood, and see how likely it is to happen again, and if the water year had low probability to occur again.
 I found a gage location near that park to analyze the stream discharge data in order to understand the return year and probability.

 <iframe src="/assets/flood-analysis/gauge-location.html"
     sandbox="allow-same-origin allow-scripts"